f0o/glowing-tyrion/README.md

 LibreNMS includes a highly customizable alerting system.
 The system requires a set of user-defined rules to evaluate the situation of each device, port, service or any other entity.

+This document only covers the usage of it.
+See the [DEVELOPMENT.md](https://github.com/f0o/glowing-tyrion/blob/master/DEVELOPMENT.md) for code-documentation.

 # <a name="rules">Rules</a>

 Rules are defined using a logical language.